-In Figure 3, we plot the expected number of hops in a lookup as a function of the availability of the peers in a Chord system, for different values of N. With smaller values of p, although peers in the ring are not totally reliable, we are still able to advance quite quickly on the ring.
+In Figure 6, we plot the expected number of hops in a lookup as a function of the availability of the peers in a Chord system, for different values of N. We can observe an exponential increase in the number of steps only for p > 0.7.
+With smaller values of p, although peers in the ring are not totally reliable, we are still able to advance quite quickly on the ring.
 Indeed, while the best finger for a target peer is unavailable with probability p, the probability of the second best choice to be also down is p^2 , which is far smaller than p.

 Despite the good scalability of the Chord lookup algorithm in a flat configuration, the hierarchical architecture can yet significantly decrease the lookup delay.
-Figure 4 gives the expected number of hops for the flat and hierarchical schemes, for different values of P, I, and p_r ($p_s = 0$).
+Table 1 gives the expected number of hops for the flat and hierarchical schemes, for different values of P, I, and p_r ($p_s = 0$).
 We suppose in all cases groups of $\frac{P}{I}$ peers.
-Since the number of steps is directly related to the lookup delay, we can conclude that the average lookup delay is severely improved in the hierarchical DHT.
+As an example, for